Proud to be an FMAT Academy

 All children experience a full range of opportunities planned for 2D and 3D artwork, as well as developing an appreciation of art in our own and other cultures.
 Our children have opportunities to access the secondary provision through their art studios and specialist teachers to further their knowledge and learning in the subject area.
 Each half term we have a creative day, when we devote a whole day to a particular aspect of Art, which has been identified for a whole school approach.
 In this way we ensure that skill progression is clear and embedded across the school, and that high quality pieces of art are completed by the end of the day.

-Art Overview
+Art & DT Overview Road Map

 At Bournville we understand the important role that computing plays in education today.
 We aim to ensure that children are technology competent and that they are supported and challenged.
 Pupils are taught the many uses of computing, including word processing, multimedia, presentation, coding, programming, email and internet use.